 Abortions are legal now, a fact that gives me consolation.
 I know that today a woman doesn’t have to stumble around in a foreign country trying to find somebody to help her do something illegal and immoral.
 Today, that woman is instead admitted to a nice clean American hospital where they will do something legal and immoral.

 There, I’ve said it.
 Abortion is immoral.
 Abortion is wrong.

 I’ve seen the pictures the pro-life people distribute.
 They are pictures of babies not yet born, all blood and guts and dead in a pan.
 Yes, abortion is wrong.

 But I could not have provided for another child.
 I was working as a cocktail waitress and already had three children to feed.
 Pregnant, I would have been without work.
 I had applied for welfare but had been turned down due to some bureaucratic detail I can no longer remember.
 So, had I kept the baby I suppose the family would not have starved, but we might have become homeless and certainly would have known some real hunger.
 And that would have been wrong.

 Besides, I didn’t want another child.
 Yes, that was wrong, too, but I was so worn out and stressed.
 Six days a week, there was dinner to fix and leave for kids to eat while I took a bus to work.
 I would get home at 3:00 in the morning, clean up whatever mess had been made that night by kids left alone too much, catch a nap, and then haul kids out of bed for school.
 Angry kids, who had not gotten to bed on time and would be too tired in school to do well.
 I’d go back to bed, then, but by 11:00 would be up again and heading off for a lunch shift.

-I wish there had been a right choice.
-Sometimes there just isn’t any such thing.
+I wish there had been a right choice for me.
+Sometimes there isn’t any such thing.